What makes a city truly great in the eyes of a foodie?

 Instead of relying on a panel of experts we are using 429,702 reviews across 3164 restaurants to make our claims.
 We are relying on what true Americans think about traditional American food.

-We pulled 3164 restaurants from the Trip Advisor site using a simple data scraping tool.
+We pulled 3164 restaurants from the Trip Advisor site using a simple web scraping tool.
 Using their nationwide search, I looked for 109 different types of American food on a page just like this.

 These types of food ranged from simple dishes, like Mac & Cheese, to regional dishes like collard greens.
 By the end, I read 50+ lists and articles to find out what the country really thought the top American foods were.